-- (a) boreholes drilled; - (b) formations penetrated, with detailed logs of the formations; - (c) minerals discovered; - (d) the result of any geochemical or geophysical analysis; - (e) the result of any analysis and identification of samples removed for such purposes;

-- (f) the geological interpretation of the records maintained under paragraphs (a) to (e); - (g) the number and particulars of persons employed by nationality, gender and position held; - (h) any other work done under the exploration licence; and - (i) such other matters as may be prescribed by regulations.

-(4) The holder of an exploration licence shall submit to the Director the records kept under subsection (1) quarterly or at such other interval as may be prescribed by regulations, together with any reports prepared from or as a result of such records.

-(5) A person who intentionally or negligently provides the Mining Cadastre with false or misleading records under this subsection commits an offence and is liable, on conviction, to a fine not exceeding ten thousand currency points or to imprisonment for a term not exceeding five years or both.
+- (b) formations penetrated, with detailed logs of the formations; - (c) minerals discovered; - (d) the result of any geochemical or geophysical analysis; - (e) the result of any analysis and identification of samples removed for such purposes; - (f) the geological interpretation of the records maintained under paragraphs (a) to (e); - (g) the number and particulars of persons employed by nationality, gender and position held; - (h) any other work done under the exploration licence; and - (i) such other matters as may be prescribed by regulations. - (4) The holder of an exploration licence shall, submit to the Minister the records kept under subsection (1), quarterly or at such other interval as may be prescribed by regulations, together with any reports prepared from or as a result of such records. - (5) A person who intentionally or negligently provides the Mining Cadastre with false or misleading records under this section commits an offence and is liable, on conviction, to a fine not exceeding ten thousand currency points or imprisonment not exceeding five years or both.

-53. Amendment of exploration programme
+51. Amendment of exploration programme

-The holder of an exploration licence shall notify the Director of any amendments proposed to be made to the programme of exploration operations, and the amendments shall unless rejected by the Director within two months after being notified, have effect after such a period.
+The holder of an exploration licence shall notify the Minister of any amendments proposed to be made to the programme of exploration operations, and the amendments shall, unless rejected by the Minister within two months after being notified, have effect after such a period.

-54. Application for mining licence
+52. Application for mining licence

-The holder of an exploration licence shall apply for a small scale, medium scale or large scale mining licence at least sixty days before the expiry of the exploration licence or retention licence in accordance with this Act and regulations made under this Act.
+The holder of an exploration licence shall apply for a small scale, medium scale or large scale mining licence at least sixty days before the expiry of the exploration licence or retention licence in accordance with this Act.

-Retention Licences
+Retention Licence

-55. Application for retention licence
+53. Application for retention licence

-(1) The holder of an exploration licence may apply to the Director for the grant of a retention licence on the grounds that-

-- (a) he or she has identified a mineral deposit within the exploration area which is potentially of commercial significance; and - (b) the mineral deposit cannot be developed immediately by reason of adverse market conditions, economic factors or other factors beyond reasonable control of the holder of an exploration licence, which are of a temporary nature.

-(2) An application for a retention licence shall be made to the Director in a manner prescribed by regulations.

-(3) An application for a retention licence shall be made at least three months before the expiry of the exploration licence and shall be accompanied by the prescribed fees and-

-- (a) a copy of the exploration licence, which must still be valid, and proof of payment for any taxes and fees due; - (b) a board resolution of the company authorising the application for a retention licence; - (c) the period applied for; - (d) the minerals in respect of which the licence is sought; - (e) a pre-feasibility study and assessment by appropriate experts or consultants acceptable to the Director on- - (i) the extent and prospects for recovery and the commercial and economic significance of the mineral deposit concerned; and
+- (1) The holder of an exploration licence may apply to the Minister for the grant of a retention licence on the grounds that- - (a) he or she has identified a mineral deposit within the exploration area which is potentially of commercial significance; and - (b) the mineral deposit cannot be developed immediately by reason of adverse market conditions, economic factors or other factors beyond reasonable control of the holder of an exploration licence, which are of a temporary nature. - (2) An application for a retention licence shall be made to the Minister in a manner prescribed by regulations. - (3) An application for a retention licence shall be made at least three months before the expiry of the exploration licence and shall be accompanied by the prescribed fees and- - (a) a copy of the exploration licence, which must still be valid, and proof of payment for any taxes and fees due; - (b) a board resolution of the company authorising the application for a retention licence; - (c) the period applied for; - (d) the minerals in respect of which the licence is sought;

-- (ii) the impact of mining operations on the environment and the proposed means of eliminating or mitigating any adverse effects; and - (f) such other information as may be prescribed by regulations or as the Director may reasonably require regarding the proposals of the applicant for the retention and development of the deposit.
+- (e) a pre-feasibility study and assessment by an accredited consultant on- - (i) the extent and prospects for recovery and the commercial and economic significance of the mineral deposit concerned; - (ii) the impact of mining operations on the environment and the proposed means of eliminating or mitigating any adverse effects; - (iii) forecast for market trend; and - (f) such other information as may be prescribed by regulations or as the Minister may reasonably require regarding the proposals of the applicant for the retention and development of the deposit.

-56. Grant of retention licence
+54. Grant of retention licence

-Where the Director is satisfied that commercial development of a mineral deposit is not possible for reasons specified in an application for a retention licence, but may be possible within a period of three years from the date of the application, the Director may grant a retention licence to the applicant over that part of the exploration area.
+Where the Minister is satisfied that commercial development of a mineral deposit is not possible for reasons specified in an application for a retention licence, but may be possible within a period of three years from the date of the application, the Minister may grant a retention licence to the applicant over that part of the exploration area.